apportable/IABV3Example/README.md

 With IABv3 it is the app's responsibility to _consume_ all purchases, (even for unmanaged products).
 For this purpose we have created this sample code.

 To enable the IABv3 purchase flow add `GOOGLEIABV3=yes` when compiling.
+(As of Apportable SDK v1.1.21, IABv3 is default enabled).

 We have augmented the SKPaymentQueue.h header with the following category to allow you to consume purchases: